-A recent study published in the British Journal of Nutrition finds that regularly eating citrus may potentially lessen the chance of dementia development in elderly adults.
-The study, conducted from Tohoku University in Japan, evaluated the diets via a Food Frequency Questionnaire of over 13,300 Japanese adults aged 65 and up, over a five-to-seven-year period.
+A recent study published in the British Journal of Nutrition finds that eating citrus regularly may potentially lessen the chance of dementia development in elderly adults.
+The study, conducted from Tohoku University in Japan, evaluated the diets via a Food Frequency Questionnaire of more than 13,300 Japanese adults aged 65 and up, over a five-to-seven-year period.

 While previous research has shown that citrus may have preventative effects against cognitive damage, this is the first study to investigate the association of citrus fruit consumption and incident of dementia in an elderly population.